-About Dr. Nothmann
+About Dr. Nothmann (She/Her)

 I have been practicing as a licensed psychologist in the state of Maryland since 2000 (MD License #3762).
 Prior to being in private practice, I worked as a forensic psychologist at Clifton T. Perkins Hospital Center, Maryland’s maximum-security forensic psychiatric hospital.
 To learn more about my educational and professional background, please feel free to review my full resume.
 Click here to download a more detailed description of my training, experience, and credentials (Adobe Reader or Apple Preview is required).